sebastienpig/VideoDetectionAndTracking/README.md

 </pre>

+#### find_cars
+The find_cars function has been modified to return an additional argument <b>bbox_list</b> to be used by the heat functions.

-Threshold of 100% accuracy was first chosen and in find_cars and no false positive are found (lines 348-352 in library_classifier.py):
+Several thresholds were tested to select an acceptable accuracy level and avoid false positive (lines 348-352 in library_classifier.py):

 <pre>
     test_prediction = svc.predict(test_features)